 If you speak a language other than English, free oral interpreter services are available to you.
-Call RUHS-BH.
-Your MHP is available 24 hours a day, seven days a week.
+Call RUHS-BH at 800-499-3008.
+Your mental health plan is available 24 hours a day, seven days a week.

-You can also contact your MHP at 800-660-3570 if you would like this handbook or other written materials in alternative formats such as large print, Braille, or audio.
-Your MHP will assist you.
+You can also contact your mental health plan at 800-499-3008 if you would like this handbook or other written materials in alternative formats such as large print, Braille, or audio.
+Your mental health plan will assist you.

-If you would like this handbook or other written materials in a language other than English, call your MHP.
-Your MHP will assist you in your language over the phone.
+If you would like this handbook or other written materials in a language other than English, call yourmental health plan.
+Your mental health plan will assist you in your language over the phone.

-This information is available in the languages listed below: Spanish
+This information is available in the languages listed below.

+Spanish

-What Is My MHP Responsible For?
+What Is My Mental Health Plan Responsible For?

-Your MHP is responsible for the following:
+Your mental health plan is responsible for the following:

-Figuring out if you are eligible for specialty mental health services from the county or its provider network.

-- Providing a toll-free phone number that is answered 24 hours a day, seven days a week that can tell you how to get services from the MHP.
-800-706-7500. - Having enough providers to make sure that you can get the mental health treatment services covered by the MHP if you need them. - Informing and educating you about services available from your MHP. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
+- Figuring out if you meet the criteria to access specialty mental health services from the county or its provider network. - Providing an assessment to determine whether you need specialty mental health services. - Providing a toll-free phone number that is answered 24 hours a day, seven days a week, that can tell you how to get services from the mental health plan.
+(800-499-3008). - Having enough providers close to you to make sure that you can get the mental health treatment services covered by the mental health plan if you need them. - Informing and educating you about services available from

+- your mental health plan. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
 RUHS-BH provides written information in Spanish, large print, and video. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
-A change is considered significant when there is an increase or decrease in the amount or types of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the MHP.
+A change is considered significant when there is an increase or decrease in the amount or types of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the mental health plan. - Coordinate your care with other plans or delivery systems as needed to facilitate care transitions and guide referrals for beneficiaries, ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary.